AAA1459/SkinModHelper/docs/guide/skinconfig/ColorGrade.md

 more things
 -----------------------------------
-* color grades can work to NPC badeline, if you want do, you can to test it
+* color grades can work to NPC badeline, if you want do, you can to test it.
+* color grades not supported CelesteNet yet.

 [previous page](/docs/guide/README.md#more-miscellaneous)